 NPHC Legacy Plaza Project

 For many years the Auburn Family recognized that there is currently no architectural indication on the campus to acknowledge the “Divine 9.”
 There have been many efforts to bring forward permanent recognition of the NPHC, with students, alumni, and community stakeholders serving as champions.
 These efforts culminated on December 3, 2018 when the Auburn University Student Government Association unanimously passed a resolution “Supporting the Campaign for a National Pan-Hellenic Council Legacy Plaza,” leading to official recognition of the Legacy Plaza project at the Auburn Board of Trustees meeting held on September 13, 2019.
 Many student organizations have also shared their support of this project including but not limited to, Black Student Union, Harold A. Franklin Society, Office of Inclusion and Diversity’s Student Excellence Team, Ladies Society of Collegiate Success, and twenty-five non NPHC affiliated fraternities and sororities.
 This project will stand to cultivate, educate, and represent these organizations’ rich history at Auburn, while providing a space for organization members, alumni, and members of the Auburn family to gather, learn, and celebrate their community.

-The Legacy Plaza will be located next to the new ACLC and Central Dining Hall site.
+The Legacy Plaza will find its home near the center of Auburn’s Main campus.
 The schematic includes a wall with ten commemorative markers – nine representing each of the NPHC chapters and the tenth to explain the history of Auburn’s Black Greek Letter Organizations.
-Trees representing each chapter will provide a backdrop for the wall.
 The overall area borders an open lawn and a naturally landscaped terrace, enabling the space to serve as an outdoor venue for informal gatherings and events.
 In the spirit of community, the space will be open to all Auburn students and student organizations.